esa/torchquad/paper/paper.md

 # Installation \& Contribution

 The \texttt{torchquad} package is implemented in Python 3.8 and is openly available under a GPL-3 license.
-Installation with either pip (PyPi) or conda is available for all releases.
-Our public GitHub repository [@torchquadGithub] provides users with direct access to the main development branch.
+Installation with either [pip (PyPi)] PyPi torchquad package,\footnote{https://pypi.org/project/torchquad/} or [conda](https://anaconda.org/torchquad/torchquad) is available for all releases.
+Our public GitHub repository\footnote{\texttt{torchquad} GitHub repository, \url{https://github.com/esa/torchquad}} provides users with direct access to the main development branch.
 Users wishing to contribute to \texttt{torchquad} can submit issues or pull requests to our GitHub repository following the contribution guidelines outlined there.

 # Tutorials